Effective Date: March 27, 2020

 Access Usage of Services

-We use information about your usage of our services, websites and apps, such as pages you have visited, content you have viewed, search queries you have run, and advertisements you have seen or interacted with to assess how our services are used.
+We use information about your usage of our services and websites such as pages you have visited, content you have viewed, search queries you have run, and advertisements you have seen or interacted with to assess how our services are used.

 Provide Relevant Content